Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers

 GBM is the most common malignant grade IV brain tumor \citep{surawicz1999descriptive}.
-GBM is distinguished from the lower-grade astrocytomas (grade II and III) by its accelerated growth rate.
-The rapid outward growth of GBM develops necrosis, and it is considered a hallmark of GBM.
+GBM is distinguished from lower-grade astrocytomas (grades II and III) by its accelerated growth rate.
+The rapid outward growth of GBM develops necrosis, which is considered a hallmark of GBM.
 On T1-weighted contrast-enhanced imaging MRI, most GBM cases show a ring-shaped enhancement made of hypervascular tissues with a necrotic region at the center \citep{zhu2000quantification,henson2005mri}.
-Figure~\ref{subfig:brain.mri} shows the MRI image of the GBM patient that has a ring-enhancing mass.
+Figure~\ref{subfig:brain.mri} shows the MRI image of the GBM patient with a ring-enhancing mass.
 The presence of necrosis is a significant prognosis factor \citep{nelson1983necrosis}, and clinical studies show that the degree of necrosis is negatively associated with a survival rate \citep{hammoud1996prognostic,raza2002necrosis}.
 However, due to its irregular shape, multifocal enhancement, and the existence of multiple small lesions, evaluation of GBM shapes using MRI images could be difficult \citep{eisenhauer2009new,upadhyay2011conventional}.

-We use 77 GBM patients' MRI scans obtained from The Cancer Imaging Archive (TCIA) \citep{clark2013cancer,scarpace2016radiology} and their clinical data retrieved from The Cancer Genome Atlas (TCGA) \citep{cancer2008comprehensive}.
+We use 77 GBM patients' MRI scans obtained from The Cancer Imaging Archive (TCIA) \citep{scarpace2016radiology} and their clinical data retrieved from The Cancer Genome Atlas (TCGA) \citep{cancer2008comprehensive}.
 The MRI images are segmented into two classes of the tumor and non-tumor regions using the Medical Imaging Interaction Toolkit with augmented tools for segmentation \citep{chen2017fast}.
 Each patient has approximately 23 to 25 segmented MRI images and the spaces between the MRI images are not the same.
-The size of images are either $256 \times 256$ or $512 \times 512$.
+The size of images is either $256 \times 256$ or $512 \times 512$.
 We only use 1,190 MRI images that have more than 100 tumor pixels because some images do not include tumor regions that are not large enough.
-The segmented binary images are transformed by the SEDT for two-class (SEDT-2).
-The SEDT-2 is a simpler version of the SEDT-3; it does not assign infinite values because the binary images do not have empty regions.
+The segmented binary images are transformed by the SEDT-2.
+We note that 2D MRI images are used because the vertical spaces between the MRI images are not the same.
+However, our method can easily be extended to 3D images.
 Figures~\ref{subfig:brain.binary} and \ref{subfig:brain.sd} show the segmented binary image and distance transformed by the SEDT-2.